sopkeyn/MeXE402_Midterm_Adoptante-Ortega/README.md

 - The `.predict()` method uses the trained model to predict outcomes based on the `X_test` data.
 - This method outputs predictions (stored in `y_pred`) for each observation in `X_test`.

-- This array represents the model’s predicted output values for each corresponding test example.
+- This array represents the model’s predicted output values for each corresponding test example:

   ![Screenshot 2024-10-29 010627](https://github.com/user-attachments/assets/15058142-6056-423f-9d77-af606c85cd8b)